2. Once You Start: BIKE MAPS and Other Tools for Finding Your Way

 Traveling to Monterey County cities of Castroville, Marina, Seaside, Sand City, Monterey, and Pacific Grove?
 Make use of the coastal trail system.

 Monterey County’s bike maps

-You may be aware of the approximately 29-mile Monterey Bay Coastal Trail.
-About 18 miles of that is made up of the Castroville to Pacific Grove stretch so popular because of overall freedom from motor vehicles as well as beautiful views along the coast.
+You may be aware of the 18-mile Monterey Bay Coastal Trail, from Castroville to Pacific Grove.
+It’s popular because of overall freedom from motor vehicles as well as beautiful views along the coast.

 Where are the other Monterey County bikeways–and the most accurate, reliable bike maps?

 The main/countywide Monterey County Bike Map [refer to TAMC's 2011 existing bike conditions; TAMC's 2008 paper map will be updated by TAMC asap] was created by the Transportation Agency for Monterey County (TAMC).
 Free paper copies of the map, as well as low-cost water- and tear-resistant copies, are available at various locations.
 Here are some FAQs about the Monterey County bike map.